False Killer Whale

 False Killer Whale Populations Managed under the ESA

-In November 2017, NOAA Fisheries published a proposed rule to designate critical habitat under the ESA for the main Hawaiian Islands insular false killer whale in waters from 45 meters to 3,200 meters in depth surrounding the main Hawaiian Islands (from Niʻihau to Hawaiʻi Island).
-A final rule to designate critical habitat is expected in summer 2018
+In August 2018, NOAA Fisheries published a final rule to designate critical habitat under the ESA for the main Hawaiian Islands insular false killer whale in waters from 45 meters to 3,200 meters in depth surrounding the main Hawaiian Islands (from Niʻihau to Hawaiʻi Island).

 Regulatory Actions & Documents